-Staff should refer to the school's Privacy Notices, available from the school website, and to school policies available from the staff intranet that relate to the use of internet, email, communications, social media and data retention.
+Staff should refer to the Privacy Notice on the school website, and to school policies available from the staff SharePoint that relate to the use of internet, email, communications, social media and data retention.
 All staff must comply with the Data Protection Policy and the Acceptable Use of IT Policy.